rht-labs/enablement-docs/exercises/2-attack-of-the-pipelines/README.md

 </p>
 ![node-version](../images/exercise2/node-version.png)

 2. The `todolist-fe` has a package.json at the root of the project, this defines some configuration for the app including its dependencies, dev dependencies, scripts and other configuration.
-Install the apps dependencies
+Install the app's dependencies
 ```bash
 npm install
 ```